tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 ## Configuration APIs

 All configuration APIs are in the `XGPushConfig` class.
-In order for the configuration to take effect in time, you need to ensure that configuration APIs are called before launching or registering for TPNS.
+For configurations to take effect in time, you need to ensure that configuration APIs are called before launching or registering TPNS.

 ### Disabling session keep-alive (1.1.6.1+)